Shirley Chisholm: Monuments

+Founded in 1977 by Congresswoman Shirley Chisholm and her colleagues, the Shirley Chisholm Cultural Institute (SCCI) exists to "preserve the legacy of Congresswoman Shirley Chisholm through the initiatives cultivated during her public service career with 21st century activism and innovation," according to the Institute's website.
+Chisholm started the Institute as a Nonprofit for children, and was originally named "Shirley Chisholm Cultural Institute for Children," to provide education and support for youths.

+Barbara Bullard is the current president of the Institute and the only CEO in its history.
+The Institute furthers Chisholm's legacy through national initiatives, including contributions to the Congressional Caucus for Black Women and Girls' "Extended Black Women Best Policy Framework," co-sponsorship of H.R.
+1088—the Shirley Chisholm Congressional Gold Medal Initiative—and organizing the historic visit of the Congressional Black Caucus to Brooklyn, New York.

 The Shirley Chisholm Legacy Project

 The Shirley Chisholm Legacy Project, founded by Jacqueline Patterson, aims to advance climate justice for black communities through the Just Transition Framework.
 This initiative links frontline black leaders, especially women, with the necessary resources to drive systemic change from harmful extractive practices to an economy that acknowledges the principles of sustainable living.
 The project aims to address the interconnected challenges of environmental issues, poverty, racial discrimination and gender inequality.

 Political

-Chisholm's legacy came into renewed prominence during the 2008 Democratic presidential primaries, when Barack Obama and Hillary Clinton staged their historic "firsts" battle – where the victor would either be the first major-party African-American nominee, or the first female nominee – with at least one observer crediting Chisholm's 1972 campaign as having paved the way for both of them.
+Chisholm's legacy came into renewed prominence during the 2008 Democratic presidential primaries, when Barack Obama and Hillary Clinton staged their historic "firsts" battle – where the victor would be either the first major-party African-American nominee, or the first female nominee – with at least one observer crediting Chisholm's 1972 campaign as having paved the way for both of them.

 Chisholm has been a major influence on other women of color in politics, among them California Congresswoman Barbara Lee, who stated in a 2017 interview that Chisholm had a profound impact on her career.
 Lee had worked for Chisholm's 1972 presidential campaign.
 Former Ohio state senator and president of Our Revolution Nina Turner has also described herself as a "Shirley Chisholm Democrat" and invoked her "unbought and unbossed" slogan, stating that the latter phrase "speaks to my soul every day".

 By the time of the 50th anniversary of Chisholm entering Congress, The New York Times was headlining "2019 Belongs to Shirley Chisholm", saying that "Chisholm was a one-woman precursor to modern progressive politics" and that she was "enjoying a resurgence of interest 14 years after her death".

 Chisholm has also inspired Vice President Kamala Harris, who recognized Chisholm's presidential campaign by using similar typography and red-and-yellow color scheme in her own 2020 presidential campaign's promotional materials and logo.
 Harris launched her presidential campaign 47 years to the day after Chisholm's presidential campaign.